 What is a Credit Score?

-A credit score is a number between 300 and 900 that helps lenders assess your likeliness to repay a debt.
-Think of it like a grade on an exam, and the exam is a lifelong history of credit repayment.
+A credit score is a number between 300 and 900 that helps lenders assess your likelihood of repaying a debt.
+Think of it like a grade on an exam, and the exam as a lifelong history of credit repayment.

-Credit scores summarize your credit behaviour in a numeric value, based on the information in your credit report.
+Credit scores summarize your credit behaviour numerically based on the information in your credit report.
 While your credit score is an easy reference, your credit report is a more comprehensive snapshot of your credit history.
-It documents your open credit accounts and debts, late payment history, and more.
+It documents your open credit accounts, including debts, late payments, and more.

 A high credit score makes it easier for you to access credit, like mortgages, car loans, personal loans, and lines of credit.